Zakaria-Fakhri/hybrid-graph-crypto/README.md

 - Context-sensitive encoding provides diffusion
 - Semantic security through randomized IV

-**Limitations:**
-- Relatively new algorithm - not extensively cryptanalyzed
-- Performance scales quadratically with input length
-- Requires careful prime selection for key parameters

 ## License

 MIT License - see LICENSE file for details.

 ## Contributing

-This is an experimental cryptographic algorithm.
+This is an experimental cryptographic algorithm.Do not use for production security applications.
 Contributions, security analysis, and peer review are welcome.

-Do not use for production security applications without thorough cryptanalytic review.